cnasikas/docker-toolkit/README.md

 # docker-toolkit

-Manage docker containers and images from a from a graphical user interface.
+Manage docker containers and images from a graphical user interface.

 ## Installation